ON THE ROAD IN PERU

 impressed.
 But it doesn’t compare to the Chilean Atacama,

 nor for that matter the Sahara in the Touggart-El Oued region

 of Algeria.
-The former desert is so dry and utterly lifeless,
+The Chilean desert is so dry and utterly lifeless,

 that after 4,000 kms there wasn’t a single squashed insect

 on our windshield.
 Furthermore, unlike the eerie, other worldly

 route from San Pedro de Atacama to Antofagasta in Chile, the

 flattish desert region south of Lima simply isn’t ugly